Semrush helps you:

 You already know that YouTube is the world’s second-largest search engine.

-But that doesn’t mean you can just upload a bunch of optimized videos and expect people to see them.
+But that doesn’t mean you can just upload a bunch of optimized videos and expect the target audience to see them.

 Just like with blog content, you need to give your YouTube videos a little “push” to get going.